-Co-founder and CEO of Quantifye, a marketplace connecting elite business experts with small and medium sized businesses.
-Deep experience in systems and design thinking, strategic decision, risk management and operational performance.
-I can help you with issues impacting your business. .
+Former Co-founder and CEO of Quantifye, a marketplace connecting elite business experts with small and medium sized businesses.
+Deep experience in systems and design thinking, strategic decision and go-to-market strategies.
+Now addressing growth opportunities at Google.
+Mentor at Techstars.

 Since I've successfully launched a marketplace and if I were to do it all over again, I would take a very methodical approach.
 My recommendation is the following:

 1. Create an Opportunity Assessment.
 In other words, get your thoughts on paper about the opportunity.
 Start high-level doing secondary research.
 Determine your Total Available Market (TAM), your Serviceable Available Market (SAM) and your Service Obtainable Market (SOM).
 Make some assertions about pain points.
 Create customer personas.